What You Wish For (2023) – The review: A Haunting Return for Nick Stahl

 The film’s ending deserves special mention for its bold ambiguity.
 Without venturing into spoiler territory, Cole resists the temptation to moralize or offer easy answers.
 Instead, the conclusion leaves viewers to contemplate their own relationship with desire and its potential costs—a refreshingly mature approach that respects audience intelligence.

-‘s subtle score enhances the atmosphere without overwhelming it, using minimalist piano motifs that grow increasingly discordant as Daniel’s wishes become more corrupting.
+Mark Isham’s subtle score enhances the atmosphere without overwhelming it, using minimalist piano motifs that grow increasingly discordant as Daniel’s wishes become more corrupting.

-While “What You Wish For” doesn’t quite reach the heights of similar psychological thrillers like “” or “,” it offers enough originality and emotional resonance to distinguish itself in the genre.
+While “What You Wish For” doesn’t quite reach the heights of similar psychological thrillers like “The Gift” or “,” it offers enough originality and emotional resonance to distinguish itself in the genre.
 Stahl’s committed performance alone makes it worth watching, serving as a reminder of what a compelling screen presence he can be when given material worthy of his talents.

 Despite its flaws, the film succeeds as a meditation on how our deepest wishes often reveal uncomfortable truths about ourselves—and how the line between desire and obsession can blur with frightening ease.
 For those willing to overlook some narrative inconsistencies, “What You Wish For” offers a thoughtful exploration of the human condition wrapped in an effectively unsettling package.